-- In a supervisory or management position, making daily decisions regarding the operation of the facility; - 2.
-Counted by the facility for purposes of staff-to-children ratios; - 3.
-Providing casework services for a child-placing agency; - 4.
-Employed by a licensed family day system as a home visitor; or - 5.
-Having access to child- and client-related records or to facility personnel records.
+- 1. in a supervisory or management position, making daily decisions regarding the operation of the facility; or - 2. counted by the facility for purposes of staff-to-children ratios; or - 3. providing casework services for a child-placing agency; or - 4. employed by a licensed family day system as a home visitor; or - 5. having access to child and client related records or to facility personnel records.